downfromthetrees/the_magic_eye/docs/hosting.md

     * `NODE_ENV`=`production`
     * `PASSWORD`=your bots password
     * `MONGODB_URI`=your database (will be auto-generated in next step)
     * `EXTERNAL_DATABASES`=your database (need to paste after next step autogenerates above.
-Or can be list of them as you can create multiple in mlab - good for many subs, lots of data)
+Or can be a comma separated list of them as you can create multiple in mlab - good for many subs, lots of data)
     * `DAYS_EXPIRY`=days until items expire (depends on how much data, but 360 is fine)
     * `LOG_LEVEL`=`info`
 ----